GuiltyWorks/RotateSkybox/Readme_EN.txt

 [How to Use]
-1.Select as a Shader of the material used for Skybox 2.Adjust parameters such as ?-Axis Rotation Speed, ?-Axis Default Degree, and ?-Directional Inversion
+1.Select as a Shader of the material used for Skybox 2.Adjust parameters such as Rotation and Speed

 [Assumed Operating Environment]
-Unity 2017.4.28f1 (64-bit)
+Unity 2019.4.29f1 (64-bit)

 [Change Logs]
-2020/01/05 ver1.10 Fine Tuning
+2021/08/09 ver2.00 Add A Inspector, Refactoring, Add A Thumbnail, Update A Thumbnail, Upgrade Unity Version 2020/01/05 ver1.10 Fine Tuning
 2020/01/05 ver1.09 Fine Tuning
 2020/01/04 ver1.08 Abolish ?-Directional Inversion And Set Rotation Speed Range From -100 To 100